firewalld/firewalld.github.io/documentation/working-with-the-source.md

 ## Start the Daemon

-You can start the firewall daemon in a termal for debugging:
+As user root you can start the firewall daemon in a termal for debugging:

     cd src
     ./firewalld --nofork --debug